Ricardo Salinas Pliego: Career

 In 2001, TV Azteca launched Azteca America, a wholly owned Spanish-language broadcasting network aimed at the 50 million-strong Hispanic population of the United States.
 Azteca America had affiliates in 70 markets, including Los Angeles, New York City, Chicago, Miami and Houston, reaching 89 percent of the Hispanic population in the U.S. Azteca America was sold to HC2 Holdings in 2017.

 In 2003, Salinas bought Iusacell (the first cell phone company in Mexico) and four years later, merged it with Unefon, another cell phone company, founded by him in 1999.
 However, in early 2015, Grupo Salinas announced the sale of Iusacell to AT&T Today, with Totalplay, offers the most innovative internet and television services and telephony via fiber optics to home.
 Also, Totalplay Empresarial provides broadband internet access video surveillance, broadband interfaces, videoconferencing, among other services to institutions and companies throughout Mexico.

 In 2012, Grupo Elektra acquired Advance America, —currently Purpose Financial—, a company that provides short-term non- bank loans in the United States.
 Also put into operation Punto Casa de Bolsa.
 The Group operates more than six thousand points of contact in Mexico, United States, Guatemala, Honduras, Peru and Panama.

 Salinas has participated and addressed The World Economic Forum, The Economist Roundtable on Mexico, the Young Presidents' Organization, UCLA, the Institute of the Americas, Harvard Business School and TED, where he discussed issues related to globalization, education, entrepreneurship, freedom and opportunity in the BOP.
 He also has a blog where he publishes his business, political, economic and cultural ideas.
 His articles have been published in The New York Times, The Boston Globe, The Hill, Newsweek in Spanish, La Opinión, and regularly writes in the Mexican press.
-Mr. Salinas was the first Mexican to elect the Board of Trustees of the Aspen Institute.
+Mr. Salinas was the first Mexican to elect the board of trustees of the Aspen Institute.

 It was announced in 2020 that Salinas had 10% of his liquid portfolio invested in Bitcoin.

+On 15 September 2025, Salinas launched his own political party, the Anti-Crime and Anti-Corruption Movement (MAAC), intended to compete in the 2030 Mexican general election.